Dawid01/GymLog/README.md

 # GymLog

 GymLog is a university project designed to assist users in tracking their strength training workouts, monitoring progress, and managing workout plans.
-This report outlines the project goals, implemented features, technologies used, challenges encountered, and the individual contributions to the project.
+This report outlines the project goals, implemented features, technologies used, challenges encountered.
+This application is inspired by an existing app called [Hevy](https://www.hevyapp.com).

 ## Project Overview